ellenhp/liminality/README.md

 After the sequence number, delivery offer packets contain a flat list of message IDs, each of which contains a 32-byte big-endian representation of a scalar `sₘ` and a 32-byte compressed representation of a point `Pₘ` in the Ristretto group of Curve25519.
 Critically, delivery offers do **not** convey original message IDs verbatim.

-Instead, nodes offering delivery will choose a scalar `s₀ ∈ 𝕫` using a CPRNG and compute a scalar `s = sₘ * s₀`.
+Instead, nodes offering delivery will choose a scalar `s₀ ∈ 𝕫` using a CPRNG and compute a new scalar `s = sₘ * s₀`.
 Then, they compute a point `P = Pₘ * s`.
-This computation yields a new message ID that maintains the verifiability properties of the original message ID only for those who know the message ID's session point.
+These computations yield a new message ID that maintains the verifiability properties of the original message ID only for those who know the message ID's session point.

 #### Verification of delivery offers

 For any channel `ch`, the handshake hash and the recipient's public key are known to both sender and receiver.
 With that information, the receiver can determine if the session point used to create the original message ID matches their session point for `ch`.

 When a node receives a delivery offer, it will test the message ID against each of its open channels by following these steps:
-1. It will derive `s₀` from a channel's handshake hash and its public key.
+1. It will derive `s₀` from a channel's handshake hash, its public key and the number of hours since the unix epoch.
+Implementations should perform this test several times, each with a different value for the timestamp.
+Implementations should go back at least 12 hours to ensure they don't miss deliveries of older messages.
 2. It will compute `s = sₘ * s₀`.
 3. The node will compute `P = s * base` where `base` is the curve's base point.
 If `P` equals `Pₘ`, the message on offer belongs to the tested channel, and the recipient will issue a message request packet.